 Jurisdictional Features

-Jurisdictional “Waters of the United States”, including wetlands, are protected under Section 404 of the Clean Water Act (CWA).
+Jurisdictional “Waters of the United States,” including wetlands, are protected under Section 404 of the Clean Water Act (CWA).
 Any action that proposes impacts to waters of the United States falls under the jurisdiction of the US Army Corps of Engineers (USACE) through Section 404 of the CWA (33 U.S.C.
 1344) and under the jurisdiction of the NC Department of Environmental Quality (NCDEQ) through the Section 401 Water Quality Certification Process (NC General Statutes Chapter 143 Article 21, Part 1).
 Encroachments into areas determined as subject under CWA must be reviewed and approved by the USACE through the Section 404 program.

 A NRTR will be prepared during project development to fully identify and evaluate impacts to these resources.
 For the purposes of this report, the US Fish and Wildlife Service (USFWS) National Wetland Inventory (NWI) data for wetlands and NCDEQ’s online mapping for streams or other water bodies that may be present within 1,000 feet of the project were reviewed.
 Based on a preliminary review of NWI mapping, NCDEQ’s online mapping for streams, and conceptual ROW limits conducted on INSERT DATE, the project would impact approximately xxx feet of freshwater streams and x.x acres of wetland.